jonlunsford/jquery-basic-tabs/README.md

 </div>
 ```

-If you're not a fan of the classes above, no problem, you can name them anything you want when the plugin is instantiated, more on that later.
+If you're not a fan of the classes above, no problem, you can name them anything you want and tell Basic Tabs to use those when the plugin is instantiated, more on that later.

 #### Include the neccessary files